Information about waste plastics

 How do I request additional recycling boxes?

-If you find that you repeatedly have more recycling that can fit into your containers, maybe because you have a large family, you can request additional recycling boxes by visiting Get new bins or bags on our website.
+If you find that you repeatedly have more recycling that can fit into your containers, maybe because you have a large family, you can request additional recycling boxes by visiting Get new bins or bags.

 Why can plastic film from farms be recycled but not households?